Network Activity

 CalyxOS connections

-These network connections are initiated by the operating system itself and cannot be changed.
+These network connections are initiated by the operating system itself (or microG).

 Domain | Purpose |